 We tend to talk about the “vegetables” of finance here on the OppLoans Financial Sense Blog.
-You know, articles about the stuff you should cut out of your budget, how you can stay out of debt, how to use credit cards responsibly, and information about good financial habits in general.
+You know, articles about the stuff you should cut out of your budget, how you can stay out of debt, how to use credit cards and personal loans responsibly, and information about good financial habits in general.

 But life isn’t only about the vegetables!
 Sometimes you want some dessert, and that’s OK!
 How else are you supposed to reward yourself for all of the vegetables you eat?